-Cecil County holds an annual Tax Sale on the first Monday in June at 10 AM EDST.
+Cecil County holds an annual Tax Sale online that closes the first Monday in June.
 Tax lien certificates for properties with delinquent taxes, sewer bills and/or other assessments will be auctioned to the highest bidder.

-The sale is held in the County Administration Building, 200 Chesapeake Blvd., (Elk Room), Elkton, MD.
-Prospective bidders may pre-register for the sale by completing the application noted as "Cecil County Tax Sale Procedures and Conditions" below and forwarding it to the Cecil County Finance Office or you may register at the County Administration Building beginning at 8AM the day of the sale.
-Please note that the application form is made available starting in May.
-You must be present at the sale to bid.
+The sale is held online via Real Auction.
+For more information you may visit https://cecilcountymd.realtaxlien.com.
+Prospective bidders may pre-register online for the sale by May 22nd at 12pm .
+You must preregistered on the website in order to be able to bid.
 All bidders must establish their eligibility for bidding by presenting satisfactory evidence of the legal existence of the bidding entity and identify a single agent to bid for that entity.

 The County will use the Bid Premium method per Section 14-817(b)(2)(i) of the Tax Property Article of the Annotated Code of Maryland.

-On the day of tax sale, successful bidders must pay all taxes and fees then due, including any applicable bid premium.
+On June 1st the auction will close at 12 pm, successful bidders must pay all taxes and fees then due, including any applicable bid premium by 4 PM via ACH.
 The Cecil County Finance Office must receive the balance of bid prior to issuance of a deed.
 The successful bidder will earn interest at the rate of 1% per month (12% per year) from day of tax sale until the property is redeemed.
 Any property not sold at Tax Sale is, by law, purchased by the County.
 These properties may be purchased through the Cecil County Finance Office.
 The County does not publish a list of such properties, nor does it maintain a mailing list.

 Effective June 1, 2007, applying to all properties sold at tax sale thereafter, the rate of redemption on properties sold at Cecil County's annual tax sale shall be 12% (1% per month).